-Students will dissect the cat and study the relationship of structures to function in the organ systems of the cat.
+Human Anatomy and Physiology Dissection (1 CR) Students will dissect the cat and study the relationship of structures to function in the organ systems of the cat.
 In this laboratory course, they will also dissect the cow kidney, heart, brain and eye.
 Students will compare and contrast these structures and functions with the organ systems of the human body.
 2 hrs. lab/wk.
 Students enrolling in BIOL 145 should have completed BIOL 140 or BIOL 144 and have the approval of the assistant dean.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$35.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$35.